 Glasses and contact lenses both have pros and cons.
 The one that suits you better depends on your preferences and needs.
 Maybe you’d also be happy having both options.
 That way, you can wear contact lenses when exercising and glasses while at work.

-With COMPLETA supplementary insurance, you get 90% of the costs of spectacle lenses and contact lenses up to CHF 300 per calendar year.
-If you supplement your COMPLETA insurance cover with COMPLETA EXTRA, we will pay up to CHF 600 towards glasses and contact lenses annually.
-And if you have not claimed any benefits in previous years, the cost contribution accumulates up to a maximum of CHF 1,500 within five consecutive years.
+With COMPLETA supplementary insurance, you receive 90% of the costs of spectacle lenses and contact lenses, up to CHF 300 per calendar year.
+Supplement your COMPLETA insurance cover with COMPLETA PLUS and also receive 90% of the costs, up to a maximum of CHF 200 per calendar year, for spectacle lenses, frames and contact lenses.

 There are all kinds of contact lenses.
 They differ based on their use, material and wearing time.
 Here’s an overview of the different types: